ldijkman/Hey_Electra/README.md

 Configure and browse to http://?????.local adres wich you have just set

-Android does not support mdns use bonjourbrowser app
+Android Chrome does not support mdns use bonjourbrowser app

 No external apps or services needed (4 android bonjour app & NTP time)